 Teachers/lecturers should observe and record learner progress and achievement throughout the Unit whenever evidence of competence is demonstrated.

-Observation checklists can be used to track learner achievement is using oral questioning or discussion.
+Observation checklists can be used to track learners' achievement, using oral questioning or discussion.

 Alternatively learners could complete worksheets or written responses to show their understanding of music.
 Evidence of competence could also be gathered through e-assessment.